retirement-home/seniorpw/README.md

 - git support
 - Completions for bash and zsh
 - Passphrase protected identities
-- Passphrases only need to be entered once per session and then get cached by `senior-agent`
+- Passphrases only need to be entered once per session and then get cached by `senior agent`
 - A store can be shared among a group (encryption for multiple recipients)
 - Search (grep) inside the passwords
 - No config files